How Long Should Courtship Last Before Marriage?

 Peer pressure as well as family influence is the leading factor on this list.
 As we graduate from college and University, the next big thing expected of us is marriage.
 This is true for both men and women.
-Many of your age mates will be getting married and when you meet at functions you will always look like the odd man out.
+Many of your age mates will be getting married and when you meet at social gatherings you will always look like the odd man out.
 You will be struggling to catch up with their conversation.
-So you will feel the need to work yourself up so as to fit in the group.
+You will feel the need to work yourself up to fit in the group.
 If you are a woman you will start rushing your man and setting ultimatums.

-Financial gain and sometimes financial insecurity could be another reason especially for young girls.
-Some girls grow up with the belief that all they ever need in life for happiness is a rich dude who can settle all their financial needs.
-At times it is the family that wants to marry her off so as to enjoy the benefits of having a rich in law.
+Financial gain.
+Financial insecurity could be another reason especially for young girls.
+Some girls grow up with the belief that all they ever need in life for happiness is a rich gentleman who can settle all their financial needs.
+At times it is the family that wants to marry her off to enjoy the benefits of having a rich in law.
 When a rich man shows up in her life she grabs the opportunity without hesitation, or questioning the man’s personality.
-No matter what your reasons are, the bottom line is marriages that last depend on how much the partners understand each other and howmuch they are willing to compromise in order to make it work.
+No matter what your reasons are, the bottom line is that marriages that last, depend on how much the partners understand each other and how much they are willing to compromise in order to make it work.

 Should you move in together before marriage?